fttlov/JCAdvance/README.md

 **Steady (YES / NO)**: Physical stillness detector.
 When it says YES, the controller is perfectly still, and the background auto-calibration is actively collecting data.<br>
 **BiasX / BiasY**: The actual hardware drift offsets (in degrees/second).
 Sensors naturally drift.
 These numbers show the raw error the emulator is suppressing during calibration to keep crosshair perfectly still.<br>

 Pro Tip: If you hold the gamepad for a few minutes and then put it on a table, you might see the Bias values jump or slightly fluctuate (e.g., from 1.09 to 1.02).
 This is normal!
-It proves the background calibration is actively recalculating the thermal drift.
+It proves the software calibration is actively recalculating the thermal drift.

 Also added current battery status and device poling rate info